parse-community/parse-dashboard/README.md

 > ⚠️ The array of pointers will use the objectID instead of the default pointer key column.

-> ⚠️ System columns ( like createdAt, updatedAt, ACL etc. ) can not be used as pointer key.
+> ⚠️ System columns like createdAt, updatedAt, ACL etc. ( except of the objectId column ) can not be used as pointer key.

 > ⚠️ This feature uses browser storage and switching to a different browser would cause the key to revert to objectId.